Contact our corporate or local offices directly.

 In much the same way, changes made to one or more component footprints in a source PCB library can be passed directly to placed instances of those footprints on the PCB.
 The main Tools menu in the PCB Library Editor offers commands for updating just the current footprint (Update PCB With Current Footprint), or all footprints (Update PCB With All Footprints).
 These commands can also be accessed from the PCB Library panel's right-click menu.

 All instances of the placed component footprint(s) in all open PCB documents will be updated regardless of the parent project.
 Essentially, if a placed component footprint has the same name as that of the library component, it will be updated.

 After updating the placed schematic components, schematic library components, or PCB Footprints, you will of course want to verify that the update proceeded as planned.
-The following sections look at how you can quickly check that parameters, model links, and graphical attributes have updated successfully.
+The following sections look at how you can quickly check that parameters, model links, and graphical attributes have been updated successfully.

 You can check that the parameters have been updated correctly either by running the Parameter Table Editor dialog (Tools » Parameter Manager) or by interrogating the parameters for a selected component through the Properties panel.